 Many consumer goods are stored or shipped on wooden pallets including construction materials and furniture.
 Often, stores cannot return pallets, have no use for them and are anxious to dispose of them.
 Pallets can be easily dismantled and the wood recycled or burned as firewood.

-Not all pallets should be burned, you may check the pallet stamp before to be sure that the pallet is safe and was not chemically treated.
+Not all pallets should be burned, you may check the pallet stamp before to be sure that the pallet is safe and was not chemically treated with the fumigant methyl bromide (labeled with the initials MB).
+If so, they are unsafe to burn..
 You can find more information on how to know if the pallet is safe in our in-depth article on pallet safety.
+Also, pallets may have been exposed to a variety of chemicals while they were in use, check visually is the wood is clean and if you are unsure, do not burn them.

 You should know now everything about firewood, heat logs, wood pellets and where you can find firewood for sale or for free!
 We hope this article was instructive and that you found all the information needed!